0x1eef/cmd.rb/README.md

 The following example demonstrates a simple command that is implemented with `Dir.entries`.
-The command accepts two options that have fallback default values set:
+The command accepts two options that have fallback default values set for when an option is not
+given:

 **Definition**